 There are some Corporation Tax allowances available when working out how much tax you owe.
 You can deduct the costs of running your business from your company’s profits before tax when you prepare your accounts.
 But, if you or your employees get use from something, it must be treated as a benefit.

 Some examples of Corporation Tax allowable expenses you may be able to claim through your limited company include mileage, accommodation, and training.
 These expenses must be necessary to the business and ‘wholly and exclusively’ for business purposes.
 This essentially means that you don’t also get any personal use from them.

 Some costs of running your business aren’t allowed for Corporation Tax, such as entertaining clients.

 Purchases of business assets that you keep to use in your business, such as equipment, machinery, and vehicles, are not allowed to be deducted from your company’s income when calculating your taxable profit.
-In these instances, you may be able to claim capital allowances, which you can check here.
+In these instances, you may be able to claim capital allowances.

 What are the Corporation Tax reliefs?

 There are Corporation Tax reliefs available that you can potentially use to minimise your Corporation Tax bill.

 Research & Development (R&D) Relief: you may be able to claim this if your company works on innovative projects in science and technology.